tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 : cons(f(head(list)), map(f, rest(list)))
 ```

 In the above, we are using closures to store data.
-It's just a trick to show the power of functions and to into the right state of mind for the Lambda Calculus - which provides a complete model of computation using only anonymous functions like those above.
+It's just a trick to show the power of functions and to put us into the right state of mind for the Lambda Calculus - which provides a complete model of computation using only anonymous functions like those above.
 In a real program I would expect you would use JavaScript's class and object facilities to create data structures.

 ### Towards Lambda Calculus and Church Encoding